sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Characters raised in the underclass culture share a variety of traits in common with one another.

-***Faceless.*** Few truly see those of your social standing as individuals, and youíve learned to use this to your advantage.
+***Faceless.*** Few truly see those of your social standing as individuals, and you√≠ve learned to use this to your advantage.
 You gain an expertise die to Deception, Persuasion, Stealth and disguise kit checks made to pose as a servant (such as custodial crew, wait staff, or the like), likely granting you access to areas where you would otherwise be unable to access, and to move unobtrusively through such spaces (though doing so still likely requires an appropriate uniform or other prop).
 Additionally, you gain an expertise

 die on Stealth checks to blend into crowds.